tariqahmed1912/internship-kloudle/docs/aws.md

     ![Screenshot](img/aws_1.png)

-3. Give details about the agent.
+3. Provide details about the agent.

     - Description - Description of the agent
     - Number of executors - The maximum number of concurrent builds that Jenkins may perform on this node (default is 1).